ComposableFi/composable/docs/docs/products/cvm/specification.md

     OFFCHAIN_WALLET }|..|| CVM : execute
 ```

-So user(wallet) has Executor(CVM account) on each chain (instantiated on demand).
+So, the user (wallet) has an executor (CVM account) on each chain (instantiated on demand).

-CVM account delegates CVM contract to bridge assets and execution on behalf of user across chains.
+The CVM account delegates a CVM contract to bridge assets and execute on behalf of the user across chains.

-CVM is bridge agnostic, it has full capabilities when target chain allows permissionless contracts an general message passing,
-and limited `shortcut`s when no custom code allowed and only subset of target cross chain operations possible.
+The CVM is bridge agnostic, with full capabilities when the target chain allows permissionless contracts and general message passing, as well as limited shortcuts when no custom code is allowed and only a subset of target cross-chain operations are possible.

-Let look into one hop from one chain to other chain in detail (three hops will just repeat part of picture):
+Let’s look into one hop from one chain to another chain in detail (additional hops will just repeat part of the picture):

 ```mermaid
 sequenceDiagram